Chief Executive Officer

 Andrew Rosen, CEO at Interfolio, Inc.

-Rabbi Sid Schwarz, Senior Fellow at Clal: The National Jewish Center for Learning and Leadership.
-Site:www.rabbisid.org
+Rabbi Sid Schwarz, Senior Fellow at Hazon: The Jewish Lab for Sustainability.
+Site: www.rabbisid.org

 Dr. Jonathan Woocher z”l, Senior Fellow at Lippman Kanfer Foundation for Living Torah